ARTICLE

 Can I live in my SMSF Property when I retire?

-Buying a property through an SMSF has become a popular option for superannuation fund members.
-This strategy gives members better control of their superannuation, more tax-efficiency, and provides various benefits for those who are investment-savvy.
+Buying a residential property through an SMSF has become a popular option for superannuation fund members.
+If implemented appropriately, this strategy may offer members better control of their superannuation, potential tax efficiencies, and provides various benefits for those who are investment-savvy.
 But what happens to your SMSF property when you retire?

 In this article, we give you a rundown of what you can do with your SMSF property at retirement.